Skip to main content

 ]

-Add the following dependencies to your project's Packages/manifest.json file:
+Add the following dependencies in the project's Packages/manifest.json file:

 "dependencies":{